jonbrownorg/jobrown.io/_posts/2024-09-14-setting-up-snipe-it-on-portainer-with-diet-pi.md

 permalink: /blog/setting-up-snipe-it-on-portainer-with-diet-pi/
 published: true
 title: "Setting up Snipe-IT on Portainer with DietPi"
-description: "Setting up Snipe-IT on Portainer with DietPi"
+description: "Setting up Snipe-IT on Portainer with DietPi: Ok so now that we have Portainer up and running, its running securely so now we are ready to setup SNIPE-IT."
 blogimgpath: 202408034Up
 tags:
-  - MacOS
+  - snipe
   - iOS
 categories:
-  - tips
+  - snipe
   - video
+  - tutorials
 image: /assets/images/covers/2024/Header-Docker-Pi-4.png
 thumbnail: /assets/images/covers/2024/Header-Docker-Pi-4.png
 cta: 2